 Students may enroll in the program on a full- or part-time basis.
 Classes are offered in the evening.
-With the exception of the internship, the entire program can be completed in the evening.
-Students may enter the program at the start of the fall or winter term.
+With the exception of the internship, which is geared to the student's schedule and interests, the entire program can be completed in the evening.
+Students should plan to enter the program at the start of the fall term.
 Full-time arts administration students may complete the degree in five consecutive terms when beginning in the fall term.